lis-epfl/multi_agent_pkgs/README.md

 ```

 ## Running the simulation
-### Change the config parameters
-You can change the following config files or use them as a basis to create other config files according to your application:
-* `env_default_config.yaml`: default config file for obstacles generation in the environment in `env_builder/config`.
-* `agent_default_config.yaml`: default config file for the planner parameters in `multi_agent_planner/config`.

-When you launch `env_builder.launch` it uses `env_default_config.yaml` and when you launch any launch file from the package `multi_agent_planner` it uses `agent_default_config.yaml`.
-Some parameters are then changed in each launch file according to its purpose.

 ### Multiple agents in a circular configuration
 Launch rviz2 in a terminal (if you didn't build `decomp_ros_util` due to OGRE conflicts, the polyhedra will not appear).
 ``` shell script